-Affordable Renewable Electricity is Here!by Jim Winkle (updated 15-May-2019)
+Affordable Renewable Electricity is Here!by Jim Winkle (updated 10-Sep-2021)

 Climate change (global warming, more severe storms, etc.) is emerging as one of the most important issues of our time.
-The single largest cause of climate change is electricity usage because coal-fired power plants are collectively the largest source of greenhouse gases in the U.S.
+One of the largest causes of climate change is electricity usage because coal-fired power plants are collectively the largest source of greenhouse gases in the U.S.

 Fortunately, there are three ways to easily and affordably use 100% renewable electricity in Madison, Wisconsin, and most other cities, too.
 Even if you don't believe climate change is caused by the use of fossil fuels, using renewable energy is a great way -- perhaps the ONLY way -- for our country to attain energy independence!

-- Buy green power from Madison Gas & Electric (MG&E).
+Buy green power from our utility Madison Gas & Electric (MG&E).
 This revamped program (mostly wind energy, some solar) is available and costs 1 penny more per kWh than electricity produced by coal; the average consumer will spend $6 per month extra for 100% renewable energy, less if you conserve.
 (They initially tripled the size of their wind farm to accommodate anticipated demand; kudos to them for taking the lead on this!)
 The vast majority of Wisconsin utilities now offer the option of purchasing renewable energy (although the prices differ).
-If your utility doesn't offer anything like this, ask them why, and purchase carbon offsets through Native Energy or other similar programs instead.
+If your utility doesn't offer anything like this, ask them why, and purchase carbon offsets instead (see next item).
 Either way, this requires no up-front costs, is pretty affordable, and is very simple to do.

-- But there is a less expensive option.... buy your own solar.
+But there is a less expensive option.... buy your own solar.
 This is the least expensive option in the long run, but has high up-front costs.
 After you finish this short article, be sure to read my detailed article which explains how we decided that going solar made sense.
-The executive summary is this: it will likely pay for itself in 15 years (the panels will still be under warranty) and then we could easily save $37,000 dollars in electric bills over its lifetime.
 UW-Madison (my former employer) also wrote an article about our solar, and took a cool photo.

 People who purchase a hybrid car often do so to reduce their contribution to greenhouse gases and save money.
 But keeping your existing car and spending those dollars on renewable electricity actually makes more sense.